-My husband plans to retire in 4 years (at age 67) and I plan to retire in 7 years (at age 62).
+My husband and I plan to retire on December 31, 2020 at ages 68 and 59 1/2, respectively.
 We began focusing on dividend growth investing in 2013 but have been invested in mutual funds for decades.
-Our current DGI retirement portfolio is comprised of the following 64 DGI stocks: ABBV, ABT, AMGN, AVA, BBL, BMY, CAT, CBRL, CCP, CLX, CMCSA, COP, CVX, D, DEO, DLR, DUK, ED, EMR, EPD, GE, GILD, GIS, HCP, IBM, JNJ, KHC, KMB, KMI, KO, LMT, LNT, MCD, MMM, MMP, MO, MRK, MSFT, NEE, NOK, O, OHI, OMI, PEP, PFE, PG, PM, SCG, SEP, SO, SYY, T, TUP, UL, UPS, VTR, VZ, WEC, WMT, WPC, XEL, XOM, and ZBH.
+Our current DGI retirement portfolio is comprised of the following 63 DGI stocks: ABBV, ABT, ADM, AMGN, AVA, BBL, BMY, CAH, CBRL, CCP, CLX, COP, CSCO, CVX, D, DEO, DLR, DUK, ED, EMR, EPD, GE, GILD, GIS, GPC, HCP, IBM, JNJ, KHC, KMB, KMI, KO, LMT, LNT, MCD, MMM, MMP, MO, MRK, MSFT, NEE, NOK, O, OHI, OMI, PEP, PFE, PG, PM, SCG, SEP, SO, SYY, T, UL, UPS, UTX, VTR, VZ, WEC, WPC, XEL, and XOM.

 Ranked #18 overall blogger by TipRanks for 2014.
 University of Virginia, class of 2011 B.A.
 English I am a young investor focused primarily on dividend growth stocks.
 Seeking Alpha, and more specifically, the dividend and income community that exists here, has played a significant role in my development as a portfolio manager.
 I am not a professional, though I do manage my family's finances.
 I enjoy the process; the research, the decision making, the strategic planning...and not paying a financial adviser to do the work for me.
-I've built what I believe to be a conservative, diverse, and balanced dividend growth portfolio currently consisting of 48 positions.
+I've built what I believe to be a conservative, diverse, and balanced dividend growth portfolio currently consisting of 65 positions.
 Thus far, I've been able to meet by goals from income, income growth, and capital appreciation standpoints.
 I use a wide variety of metrics, both fundamental and technical, when establishing fair value when doing my due diligence on an individual company.
 All of my methods are discussed in my work here.
 I hope this work inspires debate, conversation, and education - this is why I write for Seeking Alpha, to give back to the community that has helped me so much and to hopefully contribute, in some way...even if its by posing a question, to the growth of others.

 *I should note that all articles that I write here are done so for my personal informational/educational purposes only.
 Any purchases that I make or opinions that I express are not meant as recommendations for anyone else.
 Please perform your own due diligence before following my lead into or out of a position.
 I am not a professional.
 I enjoy investing and the open discussion that articles on this site inspire - this is why I write, not to influence anyone else's decisions, but to enhance my own ability to make sound financial choices.
 That being said, I wish the best of luck to everyone.
 May we all meet our own financial goals.